MCLIP

 shapes, output formats, error structures, and resource/prompt surfaces.

 Result: N MCP wrappers, N different CLI surfaces over the same MCP server.
 A script written against one wrapper does not run against another.
-The audit (wrapper-audit.md) documents five concrete portability breakages.
+Five concrete portability breakages span the eight wrappers: argument-passing style, JSON output flag + shape, invocation pattern, array encoding, and server reference.

 MCLIP standardises the translation itself, so any conformant tool produces the same scriptable surface for the same MCP server.
 It is not a new protocol.
 It is not a vendor-side standard.
 It applies to the tools that translate MCP into CLI — telling them how to do it consistently.